Best Merchant Account Providers

 3. High Risk Merchant Accounts

-High-risk merchant accounts are a good option if you currently have a bad credit score.
+High-risk merchant accounts may be a good option if you have a bad credit score.
 Nothing is stopping a person with a bad credit history from running a business, so accepting credit and debit card transactions from customers should also be accessible.

 However, it is not just the credit history of the business and business owner that could determine a high risk enterprise.
 The nature of your business can also impact this, with travel businesses being considered high risk due to the possibility of cancellations in travel.